- Welcome Event &

 Suppose you are interested in the specialist in Accounting.

 Students interested in the Accounting program (one of three programs offered by Rotman Commerce) enrol in the three credits ECO100Y, RSM100Y and MAT133Y or a higher level introductory calculus course.
 That part is clear.
 However, Accounting is a type 3 program.
 Admission is very competitive and even those students who have the "commerce guarantee" are not always successful in qualifying.
 If you simply chose these three courses and two random electives, what would happen if you failed to qualify for Accounting at the end of first year?
 This is not a theoretical question.
-We meet students very year who have not considered this possibility.
+We meet students every year who have not considered this possibility.
 The answer is that you have to have contingency plans (Plan B and C and D etc.)

 So, if you weren't admitted to Accounting, what else would ECO100Y, RSM100Y and MAT133Y qualify you for?